Successful practices to help you lower taxes in your investment portfolio

 1. Buy and Hold

 Individuals and families often use investments accounts for supplemental income and source of liquidity.
-Those investors arr usually very sensitive to market volatility.
+Those investors are usually susceptible to market volatility.
 Diversification is the best way to lower market risk.
 I strongly encourage investors to diversify their portfolios by investing in uncorrelated assets including mid-cap, small-cap, international stocks, bonds, and real assets.

 2. Invest in Municipal Bonds